-Construct abutment toes in accordance with Exhibit 4b.
-New abutment toes shall not exceed the limits of the existing toes and the projection of the new abutment slope shall not intersect any point on the existing channel bank or bottom.
-Abutment setbacks are not required as stated in HDB 2019-4.
-There are no clearly defined channels at the bridge crossing.
-Provide beginning and end bridge stations along with bent locations in accordance with conceptual plans and Exhibit 4b.
+- Construct in accordance with Exhibit 4b. - New abutment toes shall not exceed the limits of the existing toe and projection of the new abutment slope shall not intersect any point on the channel bank or channel bottom. - Provide a minimum 5 foot abutment toe setback from the top of the channel bank.